vitest-dev/vscode/README.md

 # Config

-- `vitest.include` and `vitest.exclude`` are deprecated.
-The extension now loads the include and exclude paths from your vitest config file.
 - `vitest.enable`: This plugin will try to detect whether the current project is set up with Vitest to activate itself.
 If detection fails, you can enable the plugin manually.
 - `vitest.nodeEnv`: The env passed to runner process in addition to